Key Information Document (KID)

 - To be paid via an Umbrella Company Payroll which fully employs you on its own PAYE payroll

-After April 2021: The client will have to notify you and/or E-Resourcing of your expected status under the changing ‘Off payroll working legislation’, which seeks to amend previous IR35 legislation.
-From April 6th, 2021 the end user client and you, together, will determine your personal TAX status for a contract engagement using appropriate methods.
+After April 2021: The client now has to notify you and/or E-Resourcing of your expected status under the changing ‘Off payroll working legislation’, which seeks to amend previous IR35 legislation.
+From April 6th, 2021 the end user client and you, together, have to determine your personal TAX status for a contract engagement using appropriate methods.

 - If the client determines this contract engagement to be ‘Outside the scope’ of the IR35 legislation, then you can be engaged through either your own Ltd company or via a Payroll/Umbrella company, it is your choice.